Skip to content

 Wick ships two kinds of commands:

-• Task shortcuts (dev, setup, build, test, tidy, generate) are thin wrappers that execute the matching task in your project's wick.yml.
+• Task shortcuts (dev, setup, test, tidy, generate) are thin wrappers that execute the matching task in your project's wick.yml.
 You can edit or extend those tasks per project; wick run <task> runs any arbitrary task defined there.

 Run wick --help to print the current list.